Derekchili/Dereks-portfolio/README.md

 Wanted to design a webpage with my Portfolio so I can update it as I go with my projects, resume (not up to date) and contact information.

+spent a while tweeking excalidraw to get as close as I could to what I wanted.

 I built this because I want to practice building webpages with content and make it useful on all platforms.

-I learned a lot building this page, first just how to layout the HTML so it makes sense.
+I learned a lot building this page, first just how to layout the HTML, 3 hours later it changed a few times to look better so it makes sense.
 Working on the CSS is what took the most time styling the page to look more user friendly.
-Now that i'm close I am able to refactor a bunch of code to simplfy it more.
+Spent many hours because I'm still not getting it well enough to just do it, lot of selecting different flex-box values and getting it to work.
+I'm sure my code has too many things but once I learn more I can update and refactor later.

-I looked at a few examples of projects that were finished and started from there.
+I looked at a few examples of portfolios that were finished, and used a screentshot of the mockup.
 I googled a lot to see how to flexbox, color schemes and background images work.
 Also used mdn and w3schools a lot to find gradient, hover and grid-template-rows.

 Deployed this to Github pages so I could see the live website working.
 This is the link to the project.